 Sunday, February 06, 2011

 With everything you need to begin amateur astronomy in a serious way, that is.
 I’ve recently gotten a brace of emails from novices picking my brain as to what I would recommend as their first telescope.
 Should they get the 12-inch Meade SCT or maybe a 6-inch Astro-Physics refractor?
 And, oh, if only they had the money for a 25-inch go-to Starmaster!
 The punchline?
-Most of these folks have never—or at least only briefly—looked through a telescope of any kind.
+Most of these folks have never—or at least only briefly—looked through a telescope of any kind, muchachos.

-And I derned well know any of the above telescopes would be way too big and complicated for most newbies.
+And I well know any of the above telescopes would be way too big and complicated for most newbies.
 Who would wind up overwhelmed and intimidated in a matter of weeks, if not days.
 Those beautiful telescopes would take up residence in a closet or go to Astromart, and one more enthusiastic novice would leave our wonderful avocation before hardly getting started.

 And it is not just telescopes; the newbies are tugging at my sleeve about eyepieces, asking whether they need Ethoses to start out, or whether they can make do with Naglers for a while.
 Maybe they should buy two of every Ethos, in case binoviewing begins to seem like a good idea.
 Should they take out a home equity loan to get the oculars they are sure they must have to get started?

 The enquiries from these earnest folks are often on the unintentionally humorous side—two of every Ethos indeed!
 I try not to laugh, and to gently steer them to the more modest.
-What hurts, though, are the emails from and conversations with novices of modest means, some of which damn near choke me up.
+What hurts, though, are the emails from and conversations with novices of modest means, some of which darn near choke me up.
 Jane Newbie loves the stars so much and has dreamed of a telescope since she was a girl, but she only has, at best, five or six hundred dollars she can spend on astronomy.
 Shouldn’t she just forget the whole thing?
 Give up her dreams of voyaging the cosmos?

 Thus, this Sunday’s entry, the topic of which is how you can get set up for serious amateur astronomy without spending serious moola.
 What we will do here this morning is completely equip you for 500 – 800 smackers, dineros, greenbacks.
 Which ain’t that hard.
 One of the most wonderful things about today’s amateur astronomy, U.S. amateur astronomy, is that we are living through a golden age of inexpensive gear.